displaynameroblox/local-manager-library/docs/API.md

 **⚠️ Warning:** This is an experimental function that depends heavily on executor capabilities.
 Some features may not work on all executors, and behavior may vary between different execution environments.

+**NEW FIX COMING SOON** a new fix for every issues within this function!

 **Signature:**
 ```lua
 function manager.saveas(path: string, content: string|table|userdata, type: string): string